veldhub/veld_chain__apis_ner_evaluate_old_models/README.md

 The evaluation code for all models in one go can be rerun in the VELD context by using the docker definition in the `veld.yaml` and the relevant submodules by:

-- cloning this repo inlcuding all subrepos:
+- cloning this repo inlcuding all subrepos (this takes a while as spacy ner has a size of 20GB):
 ```
 git clone --recurse-submodules https://gitlab.oeaw.ac.at/acdh-ch/nlp/veld_chain_5_apis_ner_evaluate_old_models.git
 ```